nutanix-japan/ocp-hci/ocp_k10/ocp_k10.rst

    We need to find the secret starting with *k10-k10-token-* and find the token value by decoding it.

-   Run the following commands to get this.
+   Run the following commands to get this:

    .. code-block:: bash